 So a private labeler’s creativity is concentrated on making the most out of each individual product, unlike a reseller who carves out a place for themselves by focusing on entire ranges.

-At Web Retailer we’ve published a number of popular articles on private labeling including an interview with Will Tjernlund, a comprehensive checklist by Mark Scott Adams, James Amazio’s story of success and suspension, Pilar Newman’s guide to trending products and a list of private labeling myths.
+At Web Retailer we’ve published a number of popular articles on private labeling including an interview with Will Tjernlund, a comprehensive checklist by Chris Rawlings, James Amazio’s story of success and suspension, Pilar Newman’s guide to trending products and a list of private labeling myths.